akshitvjain/realtime-twitter-trends-analytics/README.md

 This project was configured to have one kafka broker and one zookeeper instance respectively.
 It is mainly used as a queue to publish raw streaming tweets for processing.
 It maintained one topic in this project, ‘tweets-1’.

+More partitions in a Kafka cluster leads to higher throughput however, higher number of partitions have an impact on availability and latency as well.
+Therefore, it is best to run a single consumer over a topic with 5, 10, 15, ... partitions; measure the impact and pick the configuration that meets the requirements.
+At the end of the day, if you need more partitions you should not worry about re-balancing.

 <b> Apache Spark: </b>

 <i>Spark Core - </i>